rsvim/ex.rsvim/README.md

 To format source code, please run command `prettier -w .` (or `npm run prettier`).

-To compile typescript into javascript, please run command `npm run tsc`.
+To compile typescript into javascript, please run command `tsc`.

 ## Supporting the Project